What is Perioral Dermatitis?

 The hero ingredient of AMPERNA® skincare is our active probiotic complex, Lactococcus ferment lysate.
 Developed in conjunction with one of Australia’s most experienced skincare chemists, AMPERNA® is the first Australian brand to bring you a full range of probiotic skincare products, and the first to use this particular strain in any Australian skincare product.

-Another thing that you will want to COMPLETELY avoid is the use of any cosmetic procedures which may cause extra damage to your skin.
+Another thing that you will want to completely avoid is the use of any cosmetic procedures which may cause extra damage to your skin.
 Procedures that fit into this category include microdermabrasion, chemical peels, laser therapy and so on.

 #5.
-Stop using steroid cream
+Stop using topical steroids.

-#6 Audit your personal care products
+#6 Audit your personal care products.

 Remove all sodium lauryl/laureth sulfate from your home.
 This includes shampoo, toothpaste, laundry detergent, and hand soap or body wash.
-You’ll have to read every label because even natural brands can use SLS.

 How long before it goes away?